verrazzano/docs/content/en/docs/applications/workloads/weblogic/_index.md

 ## Logging

-WebLogic logs are sent to the Elasticsearch installed in the Verrazzano cluster.
+WebLogic logs are sent to Elasticsearch, which is installed in the Verrazzano cluster.
 The Fluentd sidecar is injected into each WebLogic pod to send server logs to stdout.
-The Fluentd `DaemonSet` in `verrazzano-system` namespace sends logs to the Elasticsearch.
-Logs are indexed by namespace in ElasticSearch.
-All the configuration is done automatically by Verrazzano.
+The Fluentd `DaemonSet` in the `verrazzano-system` namespace sends logs to Elasticsearch.
+In Elasticsearch, logs are indexed by namespace.

 <figure>
   <img src="/docs/images/wls-logging.png" style="display:block;margin-left:auto;margin-right:auto;width:50%" alt="WebLogic Logging"/>
   <figcaption style="text-align:center">WebLogic Logging</figcaption>
 <figure>

-## Lift and Shift WebLogic applications
+## Lift and shift WebLogic applications

-Verrazzano makes it easy for WebLogic application to migrate from on-premises installations to the cloud.
-WebLogic Deploy Tooling (WDT) can be used to build the domain model and WebLogic Image Tool (WIT) can be used to build the WebLogic Domain image.
+Verrazzano makes it easy for you to migrate WebLogic applications from on-premises installations to the cloud.
+You can use WebLogic Deploy Tooling (WDT) to build the domain model and WebLogic Image Tool (WIT) to build the WebLogic domain image.

 <figure>
   <img src="/docs/images/wls-lift-and-shift.png" style="display:block;margin-left:auto;margin-right:auto;width:70%" alt="Lift-and-Shift"/>
   <figcaption style="text-align:center">Lift-and-Shift</figcaption>
 <figure>

-See the [lift-and-shift]({{< relref "/docs/samples/lift-and-shift.md" >}}) guide for detailed instructions.
+For detailed instructions, see the [Lift-and-Shift]({{< relref "/docs/samples/lift-and-shift.md" >}}) Guide.

-## Step-By-Step instructions on Deploying WebLogic applications in Verrazzao.
+## Deploy WebLogic applications in Verrazzano

+Step 1.
+Create a WebLogic domain image.
-1. **Create WebLogic Domain image**: To deploy a WebLogic Domain in Kubernetes, we first need to create a Docker Image for the WebLogic Domain.
-For example follow the instructions given in [Example Image with a WLS Domain](https://github.com/oracle/docker-images/tree/main/OracleWebLogic/samples/12213-domain-home-in-image-wdt) to create a WebLogic Domain image using [Oracle WebLogic Deploy Tooling (WDT)](https://github.com/oracle/weblogic-deploy-tooling).
+   - To deploy a WebLogic domain in Kubernetes, first you need to create a Docker image for the WebLogic domain.
+   - To create a WebLogic domain image using [WebLogic Deploy Tooling](https://github.com/oracle/weblogic-deploy-tooling) (WDT), follow the instructions in [Example Image with a WLS Domain](https://github.com/oracle/docker-images/tree/main/OracleWebLogic/samples/12213-domain-home-in-image-wdt).

+Step 2.
+Create a VerrazzanoWebLogicWorkload component.
-2. **Create VerrazzanoWebLogicWorkload Component**: In order to deploy and run the WebLogic Domain image in Verrazzano, create the ***VerrazzanoWebLogicWorkload*** Component that specifies the definition and parameters for the WebLogic Domain contained in the image.
-See [todo-domain example]({{< relref "/docs/reference/API/OAM/Workloads#verrazzanoweblogicworkload" >}}) for the example ***VerrazzanoWebLogicWorkload*** Component resource created for a sample WebLogic Domain.
-For all the option supported by the WebLogic Domain configuration, see [Domain.md](https://github.com/oracle/weblogic-kubernetes-operator/blob/main/documentation/domains/Domain.md).
+   - To deploy and run the WebLogic domain image in Verrazzano, create the VerrazzanoWebLogicWorkload component that specifies the definition and parameters for the WebLogic domain contained in the image.
+   - For an example VerrazzanoWebLogicWorkload component resource created for a sample WebLogic domain, see the [todo-domain]({{< relref "/docs/reference/API/OAM/Workloads#verrazzanoweblogicworkload" >}}) example.
+   - For all the option supported by the WebLogic domain configuration, see [Domain.md](https://github.com/oracle/weblogic-kubernetes-operator/blob/main/documentation/domains/Domain.md).

-3. **Create ApplicationConfiguration for WebLogic application**: Next we create an ***ApplicationConfiguration*** that uses the ***VerrazzanoWebLogicWorkload*** Component we created for the WebLogic Domain.
-See [todo application]({{< relref "/docs/samples/todo-list.md" >}}) for an example ***ApplicationConfiguration*** using a ***VerrazzanoWebLogicWorkload*** Component.
+Step 3.
+Create ApplicationConfiguration for WebLogic application.
+   - Next, create an ApplicationConfiguration that uses the VerrazzanoWebLogicWorkload component you created for the WebLogic domain.
+   - For an example ApplicationConfiguration using a VerrazzanoWebLogicWorkload component, see the [ToDo List]({{< relref "/docs/samples/todo-list.md" >}}) example application.

+Step 4.
+Verify the domain.
-4. **Verify Domain**: Verrazzano creates the underlying ***Domain*** Kubernetes resource from the ***VerrazzanoWebLogicWorkload*** Component which is further processed by the ***WebLogic Kubernetes Operator*** to create admin/managed server pods and deploy the applications/resources associated with the WebLogic Domain.
-Simplest way to verify that the WebLogic Domain is up and running is to follow the steps mentioned in [verify-the-domain](https://oracle.github.io/weblogic-kubernetes-operator/samples/simple/domains/domain-home-in-image/#verify-the-domain) section.
+   - Verrazzano creates the underlying domain Kubernetes resource from the VerrazzanoWebLogicWorkload component which is then processed by the WebLogic Kubernetes Operator to create the Administration and Managed Server pods, and deploy the applications and resources associated with the WebLogic domain.
+   - To verify that the WebLogic domain is up and running, follow the steps found [here](https://oracle.github.io/weblogic-kubernetes-operator/samples/domains/domain-home-in-image/#verify-the-domain).

 ## Database Connection

-WebLogic applications typically make database connections using the connection information present in the ***JDBCSystemResources*** created in WebLogic Domain.
-In order to implement this in Verrazzano, databases will deployed as separate components and the connection information made available to the WebLogic Domain using the WDT Model.
+Typically, WebLogic applications make database connections using the connection information present in the JDBCSystemResources created in a WebLogic domain.
+To implement this in Verrazzano, databases are deployed as separate components and the connection information is made available to the WebLogic domain using a WDT Model.

-1. **Deploy the Database in Verrazzano**: To deploy a database, we need to create the corresponding ***Component*** and ***ApplicationConfiguration*** that will run the database in a pod and expose its connection information as a ***Service***.
-For example, look at [tododomain-mysql]({{< relref "/docs/samples/todo-list.md" >}}) descriptor.
+Step 1.
+Deploy the database in Verrazzano.
+   - To deploy a database, you need to create the corresponding Component and ApplicationConfiguration that will run the database in a pod and expose its connection information as a Service.
+   - For an example, look at the [tododomain-mysql]({{< relref "/docs/samples/todo-list.md" >}}) descriptor.

+Step 2.
+Create a WebLogic resource ConfigMap.
-1. **Create WebLogic resource ConfigMap**: Next we create a ***ConfigMap*** that will contain the definition of ***JDBCSystemResource*** with connection information for the database..
-For example, see the definition of ***tododomain-configmap*** in [sample application configuration]({{< relref "/docs/samples/todo-list.md" >}}).
+   - Next, create a ConfigMap that will contain the JDBCSystemResource definition with connection information for the database.
+   - For an example, see the  `tododomain-configmap` definition in the [ToDo List]({{< relref "/docs/samples/todo-list.md" >}}) example application configuration.

-1. **Configure WebLogic Domain to use the WebLogic resource ConfigMap**: The ***ConfigMap*** containing resource information for ***JDBCSystemResource*** can be configured in the ***configuration*** section of the ***VerrazzanoWebLogicWorkload*** Component of the WebLogic Domain.
+Step 3.
+Configure the WebLogic domain to use the WebLogic resource ConfigMap.
+   - You can configure the ConfigMap, containing the resource information for the JDBCSystemResource, in the configuration section of the VerrazzanoWebLogicWorkload component of the WebLogic domain.

 ```yaml
 ...
     configuration: